 Besides, if you are single, your family is preoccupied with getting you married.
 If you are married, there is a lot of societal expectation for you to have a baby.
 Spending time with family and being present at social functions is supremely important.

-So with so many preoccupations, travel takes a backseat.
+So with so many preoccupations, travel takes a back seat.

-We were able to save money because we had good jobs in London and we didn’t want to buy a house or a car and our families were much more understanding than most people.
-But I think even if we had been in India we would still have been able to quit and travel but we would have needed two more years of saving.
+We were able to save money because we had good jobs in London and we didn’t want to buy a house or a car, and our families were much more understanding than most people.
+But I think even if we had been in India we would still have been able to quit and travel, but we would have needed two more years of saving.
 The only thing is with those savings we would not have been able to travel to Europe.

 What is one thing you know now that you wish you knew when you started traveling?

 Besides all the fun things about traveling, I wish we had known that traveling long term and not eating a proper diet could really affect your health in mysterious ways.
-Ishwinder suffered from a severe throat infection for 4 months, and is still recovering from it.
+Ishwinder suffered from a severe throat infection for four months and is still recovering from it.
 The thing that did the most damage was the improper medication she took.
 You must never treat yourself with medications you carry in your rucksack.
 It is worth spending money for medical checkups when you are abroad.
 But we have been hanging out at nature cure centers and yoga ashrams and are feeling a little better now.
 It’s important to slow down and take care of yourself.

-It may be harder for Indian citizens to travel and obtain visas but it’s not impossible.
+It may be harder for Indian citizens to travel and obtain visas, but it’s not impossible.
 I’ve met many Indian travelers on the road, and as Vikram and Ishwinder’s story shows, it’s possible to successfully get visas.
 Maybe not to everywhere, but for enough places to keep you traveling for a while.
 For more, visit Vikram and Ishwinder at their blog, Empty Rucksack.

 Become the Next Success Story